sandmann98/Visual-Basic-Exercises/README.md

-Here are a number exercises I completed in Visual Basic.
-While I did get some base code in the beginning, the finished product is mine.
+Here are a number exercises I completedd in Visual Basic.
+While I was provided with base code, the finished product is mine.
-For these projects, I tried to describe what they are in their title.
+The projects are described in their title.